TheRealMarcusChiu/personal-website-2/content/thoughts/2025-07-07/index.md

 That is what death is like.
 Every one of us will have a last moment.
 And when that time comes, your eyes will start to drift - darkness will set in - in the silence you'll hear, "wake up - my child".
-A bright Light shines in through the window of your eyes.
+A bright Light shines through the window of your eyes.
 And as everything starts to slowly focus - you'll see Him face to face.
 Then you shall know fully, even as you were fully known.